 1. Prepare what you need the day before the competition.

-The morning of the competition can be stressful, so to avoid rushing and forgetting important things that you need for the game, organize them the day before the event.
+The morning of the competition can be stressful, so to avoid rushing and forgetting important things you need for the game, organize them the day before the event.
 You can make a checklist of things that you need to bring with you.
 Tick the items off once they’re inside your bag.
 This will help put your mind at ease.

 1. Meditate.

 Finally, meditate the night before the competition and an hour before the game.
-Meditation reduces stress, clears the mind, helps you stay focused and increases your pain tolerance.
+Meditation reduces stress, clears the mind, helps you stay focused, and increases pain tolerance.
 A simple meditation technique is to pay attention to your breathing.
 Notice how your body moves as you slowly inhale from your nose and exhale from your mouth.

 SUMMARY